 Who should or must be tested for the coronavirus?

 When should you undergo testing?

 The Norwegian Institute of Public Health (NIPH / FHI) recommends that anyone who suspects they might be infected by the coronavirus is given the opportunity to be tested.
 Those that should get tested are:

-- Anyone showing symptoms of COVID-19, including anyone experiencing a sudden onset of symptoms of a respiratory tract infection.
+- Anyone showing symptoms of COVID-19, irrespective of vaccination

 When must you undergo testing?

 Testing for the coronavirus is in some situations regulated by law.
 The following must therefore be tested: